Kansas Senator Steve Fitzgerald Compared Planned Parenthood To Nazi Death Camp

 As stated previously, the Kansas Senator has been a heavy pro-life supporter who has fought against any sort of abortion bill that he has come across, which is not surprising for a conservative member of Congress.
 In fact, in 2013 he was a big supporter of a fetal personhood bill, which claimed life began at fertilization.
 The bill also forced physicians to feed their patients inaccurate medical information about abortion possible abortion risks.

 It heavily restricted sex education knowledge, especially when it came to copulation and contraception fronts.
 While many Republicans did not have an issue with fetal personhood, it goes against all medical law to deny proper education regarding abortions or sex education from doctors.
 If a patient asks, they should not have to wonder if a doctor is lying to them, especially the person they trust to help them.
-The Senator did explain his support at the time to the Associated Press, saying as follows.
+The Senator did explain his support at the time to the Associate Press, saying….

 “The human is a magnificent piece of work at all stages of development, wondrous in every regard, from the microscopic until full development.”